The Dual Nature of Matter and the Scope it Gives to Explain Quantum Entanglement

 This is a supplementary article.
 To go to the main introductory article about Stationary Energy Theory, and its links to other supplementary articles, please click here.

 So it seems like matter has a dual nature, consisting of perpetual pairs of “basic particles” and “backward through time particles.”
 Note, though, that this pairing doesn’t necessarily mean BTTPs are formed into structures like matter — the mechanisms of this theory suggest they are probably spread out evenly over their domain.
 This pairing could, however, provide the scope needed to explain the “entanglement” of particles in the domain of matter, noted in quantum mechanics, whereby once close particles seem to be causally connected even when separated by great distances.
-The BTTP pairs of the two particles of matter could remain in close contact, even after the particles themselves have been widely separated, and continue to influence their BP “partners” through a mechanism proposed in a later section about a possible role of cosmic background radiation.
+This 'nonlocality' of 'correlated' particles that are then separated could have two causes under this theory.
+Firstly, the BTTP pairs of the two particles of matter could remain in close contact, even after the particles themselves have been widely separated, and continue to influence their BP “partners,” possibly through the second mechanism, about to be described.
+This second mechanism is that since under this theory every particle of matter has an old-energy blueprint, and 'everywhereness' or omnipresence is a quality of the cosmic consciosness that is made of old energy, then if the energy blueprint for one correlated particle changes, this could instantly change the blueprint of the other correlated particle, causing the distant particle itself to change so as to match its blueprint.
+This everywhereness in space and time of cosmic consciousness would also explain the nonlocality involved in human abilities such as intuition and ESP.

 Press your browser's "back" button (<) to return to where you were in the main article.